Shepherd struck, sheep scattered; Jerusalem judged

 O taste and see that the LORD is good!
 Happy is the man (gever) who takes refuge in him!
 Psa.
 34:8

-The one who “stands next” to me, in Hebrew is “anit” meaning my brother, neighbor, fellow, or more precisely to have the same substance.
-The rabbis are uncomfortable with the implications of this verse, for they teach that Messiah will be a human.
-The idea that He is deity sounds a lot like Christianity to them.
+The man in this passage is givor, the mighty one.
+The “stands next” to me, in Hebrew, is “anit,” meaning my brother, neighbor, fellow, or more precisely, to have the same substance.
+The rabbis are uncomfortable with the implications of this verse, for they teach that the Messiah will be a human.
+The idea that He is Deity sounds a lot like Christianity to them.
 Yet here it is, very clearly.
-He is of the same material as God, and is therefore deity.
+He is of the same substance as God and is therefore Deity.

 . . . and he [Stephen]said, “Behold, I see the heavens opened, and the Son of man standing at the right hand of God.”
 Acts 7:56